hyphanet/plugin-WebOfTrust/README.md

 **Notice**: Building using `Project / Build project` or `Project / Build Automatically` or the toolbar buttons does not seem to trigger Gradle with the said Eclipse version!
-It seems that only triggers Eclipse's internal Java builder which is used to empower Eclipse's own features.
+It seems that this only triggers Eclipse's internal Java builder which is used to empower Eclipse's own features.
 As a consequence, manually run Gradle using the aforementioned `Run` button in case you need the WoT JAR as output, e.g. for the following `Debugging` section.
 Running the unit tests is also done by that, or by Eclipse's own UI for running tests.
 The Eclipse